steelbreeze/state.js/docs/state.md

 **entryAction**: `Action`, The action to add to the state's entry behaviour.

 **Returns**: `State`, Returns the state to allow a fluent style API.

+### fsm.State.evaluate(message, instance)

+Evaluates a message to determine if a state transition can be made.
+States initially delegate messages to their child regions for evaluation, if no state transition is triggered, they behave as any other vertex.

+**Parameters**

+**message**: `any`, The message that will be evaluated.

+**instance**: `IActiveStateConfiguration`, The state machine instance.

+**Returns**: `boolean`, True if the message triggered a state transition.

 ### fsm.State.accept(visitor, arg)